Get 50% off Resos paid plans for 3 months Claim offer →

 • Best overall alternative: Resos, free tier available, no cover fees, $24-149/month

-• Best for Nordic fine dining: Superb, prepayment features, EUR 79-149/month, no cover fees
+• Best for Nordic fine dining: Superb, prepayment features, quote-based with a 0.99% transaction fee, no cover fees

 • Best for enterprise/multi-location: SevenRooms, advanced CRM and marketing automation, custom pricing